The month-end close checklist for Finance teams

 Sound familiar?
 Unfortunately, that's completely normal.

-Preparation is one of the most effective strategies to optimize planning and execution of the closing period.
+Preparation is one of the most effective strategies to optimise the planning and execution of the closing period.
 By outlining the highest priorities and identifying tasks that require actions from other team members, finance teams of all sizes can save themselves days of work and alleviate stress for everyone involved.

 Here are the key steps.